hassan-qasemi/contract_foundry_docs/src/pricing.md

 * Users can view their current plan and usage from the app.
 * Plan upgrades are applied instantly upon payment.
-* Community chat or email support is available depending on tier.
+* Email support and consulation is available for enterprises.

 ---